Using the National Public Defense Workload Study

 The NPDWS also did not examine juvenile court cases, dependency cases, appellate cases, postconviction relief cases, contempt cases, sentence modification cases, or civil commitment cases, among others.
 The NPDWS “did not include these types of representations because of the significant diversity between states in the procedural and substantive law applicable to such proceedings[.]”
 NPDWS at 60.
 Additionally, “local public defense delivery systems differ markedly as to whether defenders would be appointed to represent clients in matters[.]”
 NPDWS at 60.
 Moreover, specialty public defense attorneys often handle these case types, which would have required the NPDWS research team to convene separate expert panels with the necessary experience for each of these case categories.
 See, e.g., The New Mexico Project (ABA 2022) (using three separate panels to determine Adult Criminal, Appellate, and Juvenile case weights) ; The Oregon Project (ABA 2022) (using two separate panels to determine Adult Criminal and Juvenile case weights); The Indiana Project (using four separate panels to determine Adult Criminal, Juvenile Dependency, Juvenile Delinquency, and Appellate case weights).

-Public defense providers commonly use the NPDWS standards to determine the number of attorneys needed to address the next year’s projected caseload.
-The provider can then compare the number of attorneys needed to their current attorney staffing to determine whether they have enough attorneys and, if not, how many additional attorneys they need.
+If you are a public defense provider, researcher, or policy maker, you can use the NPDWS standards to determine how many attorneys you need to effectively defend the next year’s projected caseload.
+You can then compare the number of attorneys needed to number of available attorneys to determine whether you have enough attorneys and, if not, how many additional attorneys you need.